 What is Dabbing?

 Dabbing is a method of medicating with cannabis concentrates.
+We have an extensive guide to dabbing here.
 A dab is a small amount of concentrate, such as CO2 oil or rosin, which is heated indirectly via a hot surface and inhaled.
 Dabbing requires specific tools including either a dab rig or an electric nail.
 Dab nails that fit your bong are also available.

 Oils for dabbing are made through numerous extraction methods and go by many different names, including budder, BHO (butane hash oil), CO2 oil, rosin, shatter, and wax.
 All of these products provide potent relief quickly when dabbed.
 It is a highly beneficial method for patients experiencing chronic pain and/or nausea, providing immediate and effective relief.